The Curriculum of the Shimer Great Books School

 * the confidence and skills to work both independently and collaboratively on open-ended - even so-called “wicked” - problems;

 * an adaptable outlook that is unafraid of tackling new or unusual situations and based on familiarity with the world’s major cultural traditions across thousands of years.

-Our mission, simply put, is to educate active, aware and productive citizens, not of any particular place but of the world at large, locally and globally.
+Our mission, simply put, is to educate active, aware and productive citizens, not of any particular place but of the world at large.

 Never in our courses do we use textbooks in which we simply rehearse received ideas and whatever current doctrine holds in any given field.
 Rather, all our texts are “primary sources” whose authors and artists are expressing, first and foremost, their own ideas and impressions.
 What’s more, all of what we read (or view or practice) addresses some aspect of humanity’s most enduring and important questions.
 And together, we aim to present as inclusive and incisive an approach to such question as possible.